tonycamp/lossless-try-to-become-less-in-size-than-avif--FUSIONPOINT-FILETYPE-----80x80Grid-tests/README.md

-on the finals.7z01 and 7z02 there are
+on the finals.7z.001 and 7z.002 there are / bmp2fusionpoint-li / bmp2fusionpoint-80 / bmp2fusionpoint-litga (ultra compression) / lossy2fusionpoint

-bmp2fusionpoint-li
-bmp2fusionpoint-80
-bmp2fusionpoint-litga (ultra compression)
-lossy2fusionpoint

-and the reverse coders
+and the reverse coders fusionpoint2png-li / fusionpoint2png-80 / fusionpoint2png-litga / lossyfusionpoint2avif

-fusionpoint2png-li
-fusionpoint2png-80
-fusionpoint2png-litga
-lossyfusionpoint2avif

-there are not just the windows cli exes but also the code blitz basic max ng 136 files
+there are not just the windows cli exes but also the code blitz basic max ng 136 .bmx files

 besides 9 samples of bmp and avif are there